DeBoer embraces chance to replace Saban at Alabama, promises ex-coach ‘100 percent access’

 DeBoer spoke with Saban on the phone Friday morning and called him again the next morning.
 Saban has told ESPN he will keep an office at the stadium.

 Still, it’s DeBoer’s moment.
-The 49-year-old from South Dakota was hired on Friday after leading Washington to the national championship game in his second season and earning Associated Press coach of the year honors.
-He’s 104-12 as a head coach, winning three NAIA national titles at alma mater Sioux Falls and quickly having success at Fresno State and Washington.
+The 49-year-old from South Dakota was hired Friday after leading Washington to the national championship game in his second season and earning Associated Press coach of the year honors.
+He is 104-12 as a head coach, winning three NAIA national titles at alma mater Sioux Falls and quickly having success at Fresno State and Washington.
 He was 25-3 with the Huskies.

 DeBoer was greeted by a large group of Alabama fans when he landed at the Tuscaloosa airport a little after 8:30 p.m.
 Friday, and others lined the path to the football building.
 He high-fived some fans before getting whisked away for a meeting with his new players.